 Please send any corrections or suggestions to Tanya Broder.

 State Laws & Policies

 Maps: State Laws & Policies on Access to Higher Education for Immigrants

 Table: Laws & Policies Improving Access to Higher Education for Immigrants

 States with Pending Bills on Access to Higher Education for Immigrants

 TABLE: LAWS & POLICIES IMPROVING ACCESS TO HIGHER EDUCATION FOR IMMIGRANTS

-Currently, twelve states have laws allowing students who meet specific requirements, regardless of their status, to pay in-state tuition rates at public postsecondary institutions: California, Connecticut, Illinois, Kansas, Maryland, Nebraska, New Mexico, New York, Oklahoma, Texas, Utah, and Washington.
+Currently, at least seventeen states have laws allowing students who meet specific requirements, regardless of their immigration status, to pay in-state tuition rates at public postsecondary institutions: California, Colorado, Connecticut, Florida, Illinois, Kansas, Maryland, Minnesota, Nebraska, New Jersey, New Mexico, New York, Oklahoma, Oregon, Texas, Utah, and Washington.
 Wisconsin’s law, enacted in 2009, was repealed in 2011.
-Rhode Island's Board of Governors for Higher Education also adopted a policy permitting eligible students to pay in-state tuition rates, regardless of their status.
-Minnesota offers a “flat” tuition rate to students, regardless of their status.
-Laws in three states — California, New Mexico, and Texas — provide access to state financial aid to students who meet certain criteria, regardless of their status.
-Illinois and California offer access to privately-funded scholarships for these students.
+Rhode Island's Board of Governors for Higher Education and the University of Hawaii’s Board of Regents also has adopted policies permitting eligible students to pay in-state tuition rates, regardless of their immigration status.
+The University of Michigan's Board of Regents adopted a similar policy for its campuses.
+Laws in four states — California, New Mexico, Texas and Washington — provide access to state financial aid to students who meet certain criteria, regardless of their immigration status.
+California, the University of Hawaii, Illinois, and Minnesota offer access to privately funded assistance for these students.